cuijiyao01/docker-k8s-training/resources/BasicNetworkKnowhow.md

 - **NAT = Network Address Translation** : Network address translation is the process where an *internal address* is used *inside* a subnet and an *external address* is used *outside* of the subnet.
 For example, a pod can have the address `10.10.10.1` inside a cluster but it is exposed as another IP address, e.g. `155.56.13.04`.
 The latter address is part of the 'B-class network of SAP'. (see [NAT on wikipedia](https://en.wikipedia.org/wiki/Network_address_translation))

 ## More stuff
-- **SSL and certificates**: links to: how https works, certificates and keys, CA authorities, why browser warnings, ...
+- **SSL and certificates**: links to: how HTTPS works, certificates and keys, CA authorities, why browser warnings, ...
 How generate certificates for your services
-- **http**: intro plus links to headers, cookies, http 1.1, 2.0; predefined headers
+- **HTTP**: intro plus links to headers, cookies, HTTP 1.1, 2.0; predefined headers

 ## Network related topics for Linux